Azure-Samples/Cognitive-Speech-TTS/CustomVoice-API-Samples/Java/README.md

     -s,--subscriptionkey <arg>          The Speech service subscription key -vsi,--voicesynthesisid <arg>       The id of the synthesis task
 ```
-* Delete Voice Synthesis by Id
+* Delete Voice Synthesis by id
 ```
  [Required]
     -dvs,--delete